hex-digital/guidelines/github-contributing/README.md

 ## Submitting work for review

+When submitting work for review, there are two options: the `development` branch, or a `release` branch.

+### The development branch

+When a site is not yet launched, the development branch should be used instead of a release branch.
+It is easy to check this as the master branch will be behind the production branch, or production will not exist yet.

+All issues that will be going into the development branch will have a Fix Version of v1.0.0, so they are easy to identify in JIRA.

+Simply pull-request into the development branch, following the below guidelines, as if it were a release branch.

 ### The release branch

+When a site has been launched, and master is the same as production, we move to the release branch structure.

 Once your code is complete and pushed to origin, it needs to go into a release branch.
 A release branch is of the form `release-XXXXX` and is used to group